Casados con hijos (Argentine TV series): Comparison between the first and second seasons

 At the end of the recording of the first season, the episodes were not reaching the expected ratings.
 In reruns, the series became famous and acclaimed by the public.
 This is why after almost a year of repetitions in most cases seen for the first time by the public, it was necessary to start a second season.
 The set of the series had been disassembled and removed from the place, since other series were recorded there.
 The setting for the set had to be reassembled and the cast had to be reunited.

-The set was modified, adopting a lighter color palate in the second season, becoming more tidy, and appearing more like a wealthy middle-class house.
+The set was modified, adopting a lighter color palette in the second season, becoming more tidy, and appearing more like a wealthy middle-class house.
 Additionally, the show's microphones, sometimes visible in the first season, were better hidden.

 In the first season, almost all the chapters respected the original script of the American series Married... with Children, while in the second season there were more changes, such as combining content from several original episodes into one, or reconstructing the scripts to achieve a story more adapted to the local humor.

 In the second season Pepe became less aggressive towards women, and insulted people less.
 In the second season his appearance was changed to look more like a middle-class person.
 In a similar vein, Moni began to impose herself a little more in the second season.
 On the other hand, Dardo was changed from a more serious man to a more comic and liberated character.
 This partially was due to a change of actors in the original American series for the equivalent character.

 The series' opening changed for the second season.
 In the first season, the opening was a sequence which introduced the characters through in cartoon form.
 In the second season, the opening switched to live-action clips of the characters from various episodes.